Vietnam.vn - Nền tảng quảng bá Việt Nam

 Vietnam has the highest number of organ transplants in Southeast Asia, but the rate of organ donation after brain death is among the lowest.
 Organs from the dead and brain dead are still scarce, while the demand for organ transplants is increasing.
 Thousands of people are still waiting, while 2/3 of the brain dead people who have requested to be returned are potential organ and tissue donors.
 The main reason is limited public awareness, while communication and advocacy work is not really effective.

 In recent years, mechanisms and policies to promote tissue and organ donation and transplantation have been gradually improved.
 However, there are still gaps that need to be filled.
 Specifically, there are still no clear mechanisms and policies for consulting on tissue and organ donation from brain-dead and heart-dead people.
-Only a few hospitals have established organ donation consulting and mobilization teams.
+Only a few hospitals have established organ donation consulting and advocacy teams.
 Although communication work has been promoted, it is not widespread and effective enough, many people are still afraid and concerned about spirituality and ethics.

 Organ transplant experts believe that well-trained, good counselors will help patients' families understand the humane meaning of organ donation and make the right decision.